komolion/komolionfund.org/_projects/spreading-music.md

 to buy “shoes that grow” for all the children of the village.

-We will be able to continue with community development work only if we can continue to raise funds beyond what is needed for the girls’ tuition and for the coming-of-age ceremonies that substitute for female genital mutilation.
+We will be able to continue with community development work only if we can continue to raise funds beyond what is needed for the students’ tuition and for the coming-of-age ceremonies that substitute for female genital mutilation.